Culture Services and Policies

 - Learn more on the Bill Holm Center grants page

 - Support these grants through a donation to one of the Bill Holm Center endowments

 This program is made possible by the support of our generous donors and the income generated from the department’s endowment.
 The fellowship provides a stipend for one graduate and one undergraduate student to conduct summer research on the Burke’s archaeological collections.
-For more information, contact the curator of archaeology on the People & Contact page.
+For more information, contact the curator of archaeology on the People and Contact page.

 To receive a photo, scanned image or other reproduction or to film an object in the collection, please review the information below, which includes forms you will need to complete and additional instructions.
 Please note that the Burke owns the copyright to images of its holdings, including some but not all of those available on the website.

 Copyright and Legal Statement.
 The term “Burke Museum” in this statement indicates the Burke Museum, also known as the Thomas Burke Memorial Washington State Museum and the Washington State Burke Museum of Natural History and Culture.

 The Burke Museum retains the sole copyright for its holdings and all images depicting its holdings.
 Photographic images that are in the care of, or are the property of, the Burke Museum, or photographs, photocopies, artistic renderings, digital files, and images of collection items that are in the care of, or are the property of, the Burke Museum, shall not be reproduced, resold, or commercially used without the specific written permission of the Burke Museum.
 In some cases the Museum does not hold literary or other copyrights to some items and it is the user’s responsibility to secure those rights where necessary.